abirjameel/Portfolio-Optimization/README.md

 # Portfolio-Optimization
-ML based portfolio optimization algorithm
+ML based portfolio optimization algorithm.
+Using Machine Learning alorithms such as Q-Learning, Classification and Regression Models.